CodeLiberation/processing_fellowship/progress_report.md

 For next week:

 1. Saskia to establish a set of goals for residency
 2. Saskia to research available materials for P5/Processing learning
 3. Check in w/JH
-4. Phoenix to ask NPT, Playful Arts, CC Amsterdam, Resonate, Convergence	 and A maze if workshops are possible
+4. Phoenix to ask NPT, Playful Arts, CC Amsterdam, Resonate, Convergence, and A maze if workshops are possible
 5. Phoenix - Update JH on progress
+6. Phoenix - Select several women working in creative digital media and are established to chat with Saskia about her practice